Jane Elliot

-Jane Elliot (born January 17, 1947)is an American actress, best known for her role as Tracy Quartermaine in the ABC daytime soap opera, General Hospital.
+Jane Elliot (born January 17, 1947) is an American actress, best known for her role as Tracy Quartermaine in the ABC daytime soap opera General Hospital.

+Early years

+The daughter of an attorney, Elliot was born in New York City.
+Her family name is Stein; she chose "Elliot" as her stage name because she had a friend who had that name.
+She began taking ballet classes when she was 4 years old, and at 14 she began taking classes in singing.

 Career

+When Elliot was 17 and in London on a Summer Abroad program she won a "major role" in a production of Come Back, Little Sheba on British television.
+That experience gained her a membership in British Equity and led to a role in "a lucrative TV soap".

 Elliot appeared in a number of episodic prime time television series, such as The Mod Squad, Kojak, Barnaby Jones and Police Woman.
 She had a lead role in the short-lived NBC series Rosetti and Ryan in 1977.

 Elliot also made film appearances, including Change of Habit (1969); opposite Elvis Presley, Mary Tyler Moore, and Barbara McNair; and One Is a Lonely Number (1972).
 In 1987, Elliot appeared in the films Some Kind of Wonderful and Baby Boom.

 Daytime roles

 Elliot made her daytime debut in the short-lived ABC soap A Flame in the Wind in 1965.
 She is best known for her role as Tracy Quartermaine on the ABC daytime soap opera General Hospital.
 Elliot debuted as Tracy in 1978 and became a fan favorite.
 Her first stint included a scene which underscored Tracy's ruthlessness, where Tracy withholds her father's heart medication when he appears to be suffering a heart attack.
 Elliot left in 1980 and won a Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for the role in 1981.
 The same year, she landed the recurring role of Judy Trent on the prime time CBS series Knots Landing.

 From 1981 to 1982, Elliot appeared on the CBS soap opera Guiding Light as Carrie Todd, a character who was involved with Ross Marler; Ross learns that Carrie is a murderer and has a split personality.
 Elliot considers her time as Carrie as one of her favorite roles, saying "the most was asked of me when I was doing that role."

 From 1984 to 1986 she played Cynthia Chandler Preston Cortlandt on All My Children.
 Cynthia seduced wealthy, older Palmer Cortlandt, broke up Palmer and Daisy's marriage and married Palmer, while sleeping with Ross Chandler.

 In 1986 producer Gail Kobe contacted Elliot, to offer her the role of Stephanie Douglas Forrester on the newly created CBS soap opera The Bold and the Beautiful.
 Elliot accepted the role, but on Christmas Eve 1986, Kobe called Elliot to tell her that Susan Flannery was returning to daytime as Stephanie, and creator Bill Bell had given Flannery the part instead.